This is the silicone spray product recommended by Gates.

 Once again, Cycle Monkey is an excellent Gates belt resource.

 They aren't for everyone.
 They wouldn't be the best choice for road racing.
 But on the whole we think the Rohloff Speedhub and Gates Carbon Drive are among the best technological advancements to enter the tandem cycling world in some time.
 We use ours almost every day and our belted Rohloff tandem has become our go to machine for travel.
 During our Northwest winters (cold, wet, windy), we rarely ride any other bike.
 Try them - we think you'll like them.

 Rohloff hub on Co-Motion Java - external gear box.

 As mentioned, the gear range spans 526%, in equal steps.
-Typical gearing is exemplified by the Co-Motion Equator, a touring/road tandem with a low gear of 19 gear inches and a high gear of 99.6 gear inches.
-This is equivalent to a 24/34 chain ring/cog combination for the low gear and a 52/14 combination for the high gear.
+Typical gearing is exemplified by the Co-Motion Speedster Rohloff, a touring/road tandem with a low gear of 21 gear inches and a high gear of 110 gear inches.
+This is close to a 34/42 chain ring/cog combination for the low gear and a 50/12 combination for the high gear.
 This is a good gearing range for most couples in most circumstances.

 Since being introduced to the tandem world, the Rohloff hub has evolved slightly, with a few structural changes.
-Most tandems now utilize the 36 spoke rear wheel (as opposed to the 32 spoke that was common in early days), hubs now have a reinforcing ring around the hub flanges (flange breakage was a bit of a problem with earlier hubs), and for hubs sold in the last couple of years the cog retention has changed from a threaded cog, to a carrier that incorporates a simple clip ring for cog retention, and finally to a new carrier with a threaded lock ring for cog retention (more on this later).
-Also, models are now available for use with thru axles.
+Most tandems now utilize the 36 spoke rear wheel (as opposed to the 32 spoke that was common in early days), hubs now have a reinforcing ring around the hub flanges (flange breakage was a bit of a problem with earlier hubs), and for hubs sold in the last few years the cog retention has changed from a threaded cog, to a carrier that incorporates a simple clip ring for cog retention, and finally to a new carrier with a threaded lock ring for cog retention (more on this later).
+Also, models are now available with thru axle adapters, for use on bikes built for thru axles.

 How Shifting Works